sdslabs/Rubeus/SETUP_LINUX.md

 ```shell
 $ path/to/vcpkg/vcpkg install sfml
 ```
 8. SFML requires some external libraries acquired by the system package manager.
-Vcpkg shall remind you at this point to install these libraries using `apt-get`.
+Vcpkg shall remind you before building SFML to install these libraries using `apt-get`.

 ## Initialising CMake with vcpkg
 1. Open Terminal(Default: Ctrl+Alt+T).
 Open CMake GUI: